encoredev/encore/docs/other/telemetry.md

 seodesc: Encore collects telemetry data about app usage
 title: Telemetry
 ---
-Telemetry helps us improve the Encore platform by collecting usage data.
-This data provides insights into how the platform is used, enabling us to make informed decisions to enhance performance, add new features, and fix bugs more efficiently.
+Telemetry helps us improve the Encore by collecting usage data.
+This data provides insights into how Encore is used, enabling us to make informed decisions to enhance performance, add new features, and fix bugs more efficiently.

+Only Encore only collects telemetry data in the local development tools and Encore's Cloud Dashboard, it does **not** collect any telemetry data from your running applications or cloud services, ensuring complete privacy and security for your operations.

 ## Why We Collect Data